mueslimak3r/42filechecker-b/README.md

 The basic functionality of your Makefile.

-The functionality of your program compared to the functionality of the programs/functions they are imitating.
+The functionality of your programs/functions compared to the functionality of the programs/functions they are imitating.

 ## Author